1. What is CCS?

-10. But won’t CO2 storage increase the likelihood of seismic activity?
+6. But won’t CO2 storage increase the likelihood of seismic activity?

-11. How will we know if the CO2 is leaking?
+7. How will we know if the CO2 is leaking?

 Before a CO2 storage site is chosen, a detailed survey takes place to identify any potential leakage pathways.
 If these are found to exist then the site will not be selected.
 In Europe, underground gas storage (natural gas and hydrogen) has an excellent safety record, with sophisticated monitoring techniques that are easily adaptable to CCS.
 On the surface, air and soil sampling can be used to detect potential CO2 leakage, whilst changes underground can be monitored by detecting sound (seismic), electromagnetic, gravity or density changes within the geological formations.

-The risk of leakage through man-made wells is expected to be minimal because they can easily be monitored and fixed, while CO2 leaking through faults or fractures would be localised and simply withdrawn; and, if necessary, the well closed.
+The risk of leakage through man-made wells is expected to be minimal because they can easily be monitored and fixed, while CO2 leaking through faults or fractures would be localized and simply withdrawn; and, if necessary, the well closed.

-12. Who will be liable for CO2 storage sites over the long-term?
+8. Who will be liable for CO2 storage sites over the long-term?

 As the CO2 will remain stored underground indefinitely, long-term liability will follow the example set by the petroleum industry, whereby the state assumes liability after a regulated abandonment process.
 Indeed, EU law governing the safe and permanent storage of CO2 has already been approved and is currently being implemented at national level.